tlindner/fmfm/README.md

 2. **FM write** — Polled.
 The CPU actively polls the WD179x for DRQ between bytes.
-   A GIME timer interrupt fires mid-track and issues a Force Interrupt command to the WD179x, aborting the write after approximately 9 FM sectors.
+   A GIME timer interrupt fires mid-track and issues a Force Interrupt command to the WD179x, aborting the write.

 The timer delay value controls where in the FM region the write is aborted.